IVI-M/R-Ottawa/install.md

 **Installing RStudio**

---

-1. Please check if you can read access to the following folder (i.e. click in the link):
+Step 1.
+Please check if you can read access to the following folder (i.e. click in the link):

 \\omega.dce-eir.net\natdfs\Services\Central_storage\CBSA\OGDA\Repos\repo.continuum.io

 IF YOU DON'T , STOP RIGHT HERE  - and let me know.
+Your name will need to be submitted to grant you access to this folder

-If you do, then proceed to next:
+If you do, then proceed to next step:

-3. Copy Anaconda3-5.1.0-Windows-x86_64.exe  to local  user account  (which is C:\Users\<6 Digit User>\) from i: drive (which is \\SH12CFFP0001\install):
+Step 2.
+Copy Anaconda3-5.1.0-Windows-x86_64.exe  to local  user account  (which is C:\Users\<6 Digit User>\) from i: drive (which is \\SH12CFFP0001\install):

 And Run it from there:

-Destination Folder
+Destination Folder:

 C:\Users\<6 Digit User>\Anaconda3\ is displayed